Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Usage data flows into the billing system at the end of the billing cycle.
 Invoices show customer usage patterns, but product access stays unchanged during the cycle.
 Limits, trials, and feature access live entirely in application code.

-This pattern fits teams that use a usage-based pricing model mainly to automate billing and reporting.
+This pattern fits teams that rely on a usage-based pricing model to automate billing and financial reporting.
 It works well when usage-based billing offers predictability, pricing stays simple, and billing operations focus on invoicing, tax, and revenue recognition.
 Product teams track usage for visibility, not enforcement.

 Billing-only setups often align with a traditional subscription model that adds usage on top.
 They reduce operational risk but can lag behind real customer behavior when pricing grows more complex.

 Usage events first flow into a dedicated rating layer that handles aggregation, pricing rules, and complex calculations.
-Rated usage then syncs into Stripe for invoicing and payments.
+Then, rated usage syncs into Stripe for invoicing and payment processing.

 Teams choose this pattern when usage volume is high, pricing math is complex, or usage patterns drive a detailed pricing strategy.